Our mission is to empower youth to become global

 racial equity

 Racial equity for students in Marin will be achieved when race and ethnicity no longer predict the outcome of a young person’s educational future.
-As a Marin Promise Partner, Children for Change commits to identify and dismantle racial inequities, and to provide equity-based supports, so that our most vulnerable children can achieve their full potential250.
+As a Marin Promise Partner, Children for Change commits to identify and dismantle racial inequities, and to provide equity-based supports, so that our most vulnerable children can achieve their full potential.